 Where to Find Spanish Teaching Supplies So Your Classroom Is Always Stocked

 No need for a 10-page shopping list next back to school season.
 Here are some resources for finding tons of authentic Spanish teaching supplies, broken up by category.

 1. Spanish Music

 Start with YouTube.
 It’s no secret that you can find music videos and children’s songs on YouTube, but one feature you might not yet be taking advantage of is the playlist creator.
 If you sign up for a free YouTube account, you can create lists of videos under the “Library” section of your account.
 Choose your songs and you’ll have easy access to them for listening during class.

 For more children-oriented material, Mama Lisa’s World has tons of Spanish rhymes, songs and chants from a variety of Hispanic countries.

 If you’re an Amazon Prime member, you already have access to millions of songs and can stream directly through your phone or computer through Amazon Prime Music.
 If you’re not a Prime member, you can also sign up for Amazon Unlimited.
-For $10 a month you have access to millions of songs and can download them to listen offline.
+For a low fee per month you have access to millions of songs and can download them to listen offline.
 You can find anything from recent Hispanic hits to children’s songs in Spanish.

 2. Books and Magazines